hanabi/hanabi.github.io/misc/Convention_Questions.md

 - If the question is about **a real game**, then you must include a link to the game by using the `/replay [game id] [turn number]` command.
 - Do **not** post a screenshot of the game state.
 - If the question is about **a hypothetical**, then you must type out an Alice and Bob story in the style of the convention website.
-- (Hypotheticals are generally preferred to replays, since they narrows down the scope of what is happening.)
+- (Hypotheticals are generally preferred to replays, since they narrow down the scope of what is happening.)

 ### 2) Use Hyphen-ated Notation